-COVID 19 in Milan kept a lot of people at home and bored.
-Many people were tired of eating their own cooked meal and staying at home, so when the government eased the lockdown on May 4th, Navigli was full of people, nullifying the social distancing that is still in place and being enforced.
+COVID-19 in Milan kept a lot of people at home and bored.
+Many people were tired of eating their own cooked meals and staying at home, so when the government eased the lockdown on May 4th, Navigli was full of people, nullifying the social distancing that is still in place and being enforced.

 The Italian government stated on May 12th that bars and restaurants will be allowed to open again from Monday, May 18th.
 That is two weeks earlier than planned for the gradual easing of rules under phase two of the lockdown.

 Restaurants and bars will only be able to reopen after approval by authorities in each of Italy’s 20 regions.
 This means that rules will differ from region to region.
 Maybe rules will be more stringent in regions that were marked red zones during the peak of the pandemic.